What’s new on Netflix in August 2020 – all the shows and movies coming soon - TheNewsTrace

 Motion Level Comedy movie starring Johnny Knoxville as the proprietor of an amusement park with harmful rides and no security measures

-Berlin, Berlin: Lolle on the Run German movie sequel to successful TV sequence of the similar title
+Berlin, Berlin: Lolle on the Run German movie sequel to a success TV sequence of the similar title

-Excessive Seas season 3 the third run of the Spanish interval thriller drama about unexplained deaths on an opulent ship in 1940
+Excessive Seas season 3 The third run of the Spanish interval thriller drama about unexplained deaths on an expensive ship in 1940

+The Magic College Bus Rides Once more Youngsters in House The Magic College Bus youngsters blast into orbit — and onto the Worldwide House Station

+Nailed It!
+Mexico season 2 The return of the baking competitors from the Latin American nation

 The New Legends of Monkey season 2 Second run of the Australian/New Zealand sequence primarily based on the ’70s Japanese manufacturing Monkey